[Table of Contents] | [Implementing ATAG 2.0]

 - (a) All Editable Text: Any text content that is editable by the editing-view is searchable (including alternative content); and

-- (b) Match: Matching results can be made visible to authors and given focus; and
+- (b) Match: Matching results can be presented to authors and given focus; and

 - (c) No Match: Authors are informed when no results are found; and